A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Empirical Evaluation

 \subsection{DRB Game with Limited Knowledge}

-\para{Scenario 1: knowing friends' strategies.}In practice, a player does not know the strategies of all players.
-So we now consider a weaker scenario where a player only knows the strategies of their friends.
+In practice, a player does not know the strategies of all players.
+So we now consider how to operate best response dynamics in practical scenarios.
+We first examine a weaker scenario where a player only knows the strategies of their friends.
 With these limited knowledge, a player can guess the strategies of all other players and pick the best response to the estimated strategies of all players.
+We next consider the weakest scenario where each player has no knowledge about the strategies of other players, and the only information needed is the empirical payoff observed by the player.
+To get this information, a player can create a certain number of links with the current strategy, and compute the payoff by multiplying the average link distance and the percentage of reciprocal links.
+In this scenario, players cannot directly calculate the best responses.
+Instead, they perform a heuristic search through choosing a response of better payoff than their current strategies, whenever they have opportunities to adjust the strategies.
+So as the time goes on, the player could change the strategy towards the best response.

-To examine the convergence of navigable small-world NE in this scenario, we simulate the DRB game as follows.
+\para{Scenario 1: knowing friends' strategies.}To examine the convergence of navigable small-world NE in this scenario, we simulate the DRB game as follows.
 At time step $0$, each player chooses an initial strategy uniformly at random from the interval $[0, 10]\cap \Sigma $.
 At every step $t\ge 0$, each player $u$ creates $q$ out-going long-range links based on her current strategy $r_u^t$, and learns the connection preferences of these $q$ long-range contacts.
 Let $F_u^t$ be the set of these $q$ long-range contacts.
 We further allows a random noise term $\varepsilon$ for each connection preference learned from the friends.
-Let $r_v^t$ ($v\in F_u^t$) be the learned (noisy) connection preference.
+Let $\hat r_v^t$ ($v\in F_u^t$) be the learned (noisy) connection preference.
 Then based on these newly learned connection preferences, player $u$ estimates the strategies of all other players.
 One reasonable estimation method is to assume that players close to one another in grid distance have similar strategy.
-More specifically, for a non-friend node $v \not\in F_u^t$, $u$ estimates the strategy of $v$ by the average weight of known strategies:
+More specifically, for a non-friend node $v \not\in F_u^t$, $u$ estimates the strategy of $v$ by the average weight of known strategies: $\hat r_v^t= \frac{\sum_{f\in F_u^t}{\hat r_{f,t-1}/d_M(v,f)}}{\sum_{f\in F_u^t} 1/d_M(v,f)}.$